Divysak/project.c/README.md

 This C program efficiently allocates exam seats and allows searching for a particular student.
  It uses structured programming with validations, sorting, and formatted output display.
  The solution is practical, easy to operate, and applicable in real-life educational institutions.

+CONCLUSION

+The Exam Seating Arrangement System is successfully developed using C language.
+It automates the exam seating process efficiently and can be easily expanded for real institutional use with GUI and database integration.